CreeperLin/Arch2018/README.md

 #### Overview

 - src:  template & support modules for riscv
+- sim:  source files for simulation (including a demo cpu)
 - ctrl: controller used for loading RAM data into FPGA BRAM and debugging
 - sys:  basic system and I/O functions
 - testcase: test programs written in c